aphyr/partitions-post/README.markdown

 distributed databases, queues, and applications.
 So who's right?

 A key challenge in this dispute is the lack of evidence.
-We have few normalized bases for comparing network and application reliability and even less data for each.
+We have few normalized bases for comparing network and application reliability--and even less data.
 We can track link availability and estimate packet loss, but understanding the end-to-end effect on *applications* is more difficult.
 The scant evidence we have is difficult to generalize: it is often deployment-specific and closely tied to particular vendors, topologies, and application designs.
 Worse, even when an organization has clear picture of their network's behavior, they rarely share specifics.
 Finally, distributed systems are designed to resist failure, which means *noticeable* outages often depend on complex interactions of failure modes.
-Many applications silently degrade when the network fails, and resulting problems may not be understood for some time, when they are noticed at all.
+Many applications silently degrade when the network fails, and resulting problems may not be understood for some time--if they are discovered at all.

-As a result, much of what we know about the failure modes in real-wold distributed systems is founded on guesswork and rumor.
-Sysadmins and developers will quietly discuss failure modes over beers, but detailed, public postmortems and comprehensive surveys of network availability are few and far between.
+As a result, much of what we know about the failure modes of real-wold distributed systems is founded on guesswork and rumor.
+Sysadmins and developers will swap stories over beers, but detailed, public postmortems and comprehensive surveys of network availability are few and far between.
 In this post, we'd like to bring a few of these stories together.
-We believe this is a first step towards a more open and honest discussion of real-world partition behavior, and, ultimately, more robust distributed systems designs.
+We believe this is a first step towards a more open and honest discussion of real-world partition behavior, and, ultimately, more robust distributed systems design.

 ## Hints from big deployments